prangelab/omnomnomics/README.md

 For more information about how to use Omnomnomics, see the usage section down below.

 ## Usage:
-_Omnomnomics_ is a snakemake python pipeline comprised of three main parts: a python wrapper script; ```run_omnomnomics.py```, which performs safety checks, sets up variables and from which the main Snakefile; ```Snakefile.smk``` is called, and lastly the pipeline master config file; ```config.yaml```.
+_Omnomnomics_ is a snakemake python pipeline comprised of four main parts: a python wrapper script; ```run_omnomnomics.py```, which performs safety checks, sets up variables and from which the main Snakefile; ```Snakefile.smk``` is called, the pipeline master config file; ```config.yaml```, and last but not least all the rules.
 The main Snakefile prepares threads and memory requirements for the rules, includes all rules and sets up the workflow.
-The master config file is where the user can specify necesarry variables for the pipeline to use.
+The master config file is where the user can specify necessary variables for the pipeline to use.
+All the rules are where the actual tools are run and the data is processed.

 To run _Omnomnomics_ on our HPC, you must have Snakemake verison 7.25.4 installed.
 As of June 2024, this can be done by simply loading the Snakemake module: ```module load snakemake```.
 If 7.25.4 is ever not the default version of the module anymore, you can load it via ```module load snakemake/7.25.4```.